-Several applications, such as remote multi-component pollutant detection, lightning protection, long range propagation of light bullets and production of secondary sources rely on femtosecond filamentation in air [1].
-This phenomenon was discovered in the late nineties with ultrashort lasers emitting at infrared wavelengths.
-For an input power close to the critical power for self-focusing $P{cr} \sim 5$ GW, a single filament with a diameter around 100 μ m and a peak intensity around 1013-1014 W/cm2 is formed over several tens of meters.
-At such intensities, air ionization occurs via multiphoton processes, so that the self-channelled laser pulse leaves in its wake a plasma string with an initial density around 10^{16} cm-3.
-The physics of filamentation in this intensity regime is well understood and can be closely reproduced numerically
+Several applications, such as remote multi-component pollutant detection, lightning protection, long range propagation of light bullets and production of secondary sources rely on femtosecond filamentation [1].
+This term refers to the self-channelling of femtosecond laser pulses in the form of stable high intensity light filaments.
+This phenomenon was discovered in the late nineties with lasers emitting at infrared wavelengths.
+Filaments diameters around 100 μ m and peak intensities below 10^{14} W/cm2 were observed, sufficient to leave in their wake plasma strings with an initial density around 10^{16} cm-3.

-Much less information is available concerning the propagation of ultrashort pulses with much higher incident power (P>>P{cr}).
-We report on experimental results with multiterawatt short laser pulses along a long horizontal path d > 500 m.
-We use a mobile laser system, called Teramobile, which delivers up to 200 mJ per pulse, with a pulse duration of 100 fs.
-The intensity profile of the pulse and the occurrence of air ionization have been investigated as a function of propagation distance for different initial values of the laser chirp.
+Much less information is available with pulse powers much larger than the crititical power for self-focusing (P>>P{cr}).
+We report on experimental results concerning the propagation of intense short laser pulses along a long horizontal path d > 500 m.
+We use a multiterawatt laser, called Teramobile, which delivers up to 200 mJ per pulse, with a pulse duration of 100 fs.
+A systematic study has been performed as a function of the initial laser chirp.

 For small chirps (short initial pulse), a bright broad band continuum is created over the first 50 meters.
-The beam then propagates within a diverging cone of 1 mrad, with no marked high intensity spots (see Fig. 1a).
-For larger initial negative chirp, the beam breaks into a multifilamentation pattern which persist over several hundred meters (see Fig. 1b).
+The beam then propagates within a cone of 1 mrad, with no marked high intensity spots (see Fig. 1a).
+For larger initial negative chirp, the beam breaks into a multifilamentation pattern (see Fig. 1b).
 Ionization could be detected over a distance of 300 meters (see Fig. 2).
 These results are well reproduced by numerical simulations using a 3d+1 dimensional propagation code with the proper initial laser conditions.
 Finally, for even longer negative chirps, bright light tubes, without significant ionization, propagate over at least 2 km (Fig.1c).
 Thus, depending on the initial chirp conditions, one can maximise either a) white continuum generation, b) the electron density at fixed location, or c) the length of intense light strings.